 - Set crockpot on high for 3-4 hours, then reduce to low and simmer for 8-10 hours.

-- When done, draw the stock off with a ladle and strain it through a cheesecloth, nut milk bag or Bouillon strainer into Mason jars or other storage containers.
+- When done, draw the stock off with a ladle and strain it through a cheesecloth, nut milk bag or Bouillon strainer into storage containers.

 - After you have drawn off as much stock as you can, fill the crockpot again with pure water, and add the last Tbsp. of sea salt and 1 tsp. of vinegar.
 Repeat the cooking cycle once more.

-- Again, draw off the broth with a ladle and strain it through a cheesecloth, nut milk bag or Bouillon strainer into Mason jars.
+- Again, draw off the broth with a ladle and strain it through a cheesecloth, nut milk bag or Bouillon strainer into storage jars.

 - After two cooking cycles, the chicken bones should be very soft.
 You can discard them, or for a super mineral boost, purée them with a blender into a soup recipe.